 In 1973, the Pellegrini family purchased 65 acres of apple, prune and olive orchards on West Olivet Lane.
-At the recommendation of Dr. Amand Kasimatis at UC Davis, they planted Pinot Noir and Chardonnay, developing one of the first vineyards in the region devoted exclusively to these two varieties.
+At the recommendation of Dr. Amand Kasimatis at UC Davis, they planted Pinot Noir and Chardonnay in 1975, developing one of the first vineyards in the region devoted exclusively to these two varieties.

 The land has well-drained, gravelly, clay loam soil and a cool Region I climate.

 - ACREAGE: 60 total acres; 24 planted to Chardonnay

 - YEAR PLANTED: 1975 and 2017